 Evacuate VMs on Maintenance mode

-Category: Nova

 Type: 'missing'

 Description:

 To-be:

 When maintenance mode for a compute host is set, trigger VM evacuation to available compute nodes before bringing the host down for maintenance

 As-is:

 If setting a compute node to a maintenance mode, OpenStack only schedules evacuation of all VMs to available compute nodes if in-maintenance compute node runs the XenAPI and VMware ESX hypervisors.
 Other hypervisors (e.g. KVM) are not supported and, hence, guest VMs will likely stop running due to maintenance actions administrator may perform (e.g. hardware upgrades, OS updates).